ucsb-cs8-w18-wang/ucsb-cs8-w18-wang.github.io/_info/syllabus.md

 If you find yourself working on a computer that doesn't have Python installed, you can run simple Python code (along with several other languages) on the web with tools such as [IDEOne](https://ideone.com).
 This is not a requirement for the course, but you may find it to be a useful tool.

 Learning how to program requires <strong>A LOT</strong> of practice like learning any new skill.
 Making mistakes is an essential part of learning as long as you learn from them!
-Questions like "I wonder what will happen if I do this..." or "How will Python behave in this case..." is a great way to investigate and observe the functionality and limitations of a programming language (there are many programming available to software developers and each have their specific pros and cons that may be the best choice for the problems you are trying to solve).
+Questions like "I wonder what will happen if I do this..." or "How will Python behave in this case..." is a great way to investigate and observe the functionality and limitations of a programming language (there are many programming languages available to software developers and each have their specific pros and cons that may or may not be the best choice for the problems you are trying to solve).

 I find the best way to practice is to <strong>rapid prototype</strong> constantly.
-Writing simple snippets of code to test and confirm your understanding allows you to 1) practice typing out code, which makes you more comfortable with the language and 2) understand the specific behavior of the programming language functionality.
+Writing simple snippets of code to test and confirm your understanding allows you to 1) practice typing out code, which makes you more comfortable with the language and 2) solidify your understanding of the specific behavior of the programming language functionality.

 Programming is the study of <strong>algorithms</strong>, i.e. step-by-step instructions telling the computer what it needs to do.
 There are <strong>MANY</strong> algorithms that can solve a problem and it's important to consider the computational time, memory space, and correctness of the algorithms you create.